-CLOSED: Salvation at Avalon Club (2 Bayfront Ave, Marina Bay Sands), Sunday gay dance parties; Zirca (3C River Valley Rd), gay/mixed nightclub.
+CLOSED: Play, itinerant gay dance and pool parties, young good-looking guys; Salvation at Avalon Club (2 Bayfront Ave, Marina Bay Sands), Sunday gay dance parties; Zirca (3C River Valley Rd), gay/mixed nightclub.

 Cruise Club (285 New Bridge Rd), gay gym, tanning, heated pool, Jacuzzi, steam room, maze, cabins; rooftop café, cinema lounge, internet and book exchange area.

 Hercules Club (4 Jalan Klapa), men's spa near Masjid Sultan mosque off Victoria St, big hot pool, steam room, dark room, cabins.

 Keybox Sauna (17 Upper Circular Road), moved from N Bridge Rd to Club One Seven's old location; men's gym, steam room (in former bank vault), dry sauna, hydro-pool, lounge and café drinks, snacks and meals.
 Formerly Club One-Seven Sauna site.